Information for leaseholders

 If you’re a leaseholder, you own your home on a lease with us, and have different responsibilities than a tenant who’s renting their home.
 Find out more now.

-A leaseholder is someone who owns a property on a lease which will run for a set period, usually a long time.
+A leaseholder is someone who owns a property on a lease which will run for a set period, usually 99,125 or 990 years.

 Citizen leaseholders will hold a lease with their landlord, which will be us.
 This is a legal contract that outlines their rights and responsibilities alongside the services you can expect us to provide you with.